-Our priority is to keep families together so to that end, siblings have first priority for any vacancies.
+Our priority is to keep families together so to that end, siblings have first priority on any vacancies.
 As we are a ministry of First Alliance Church, any families that are members and/or attend FAC on a regular basis are also placed in a priority position.
 We also consider alumni and other Alliance church members as priority.
-All new families must go through the application process before an offer of acceptance is made.
+All new families must go through the interview process before an offer of acceptance is made.

 Is your school calendar aligned with the public school system?

 While we follow the same national holidays as the public school system, GCA has different timing for Spring Break and PD Days.
 View our calendar here.